Keith Urban (1991 album)

-Keith Urban is the debut studio album by New Zealand-born country music singer Keith Urban.
+Keith Urban is the debut studio album by Australian and American country music singer Keith Urban.
 It was released only in Australia in 1991.
 It was later released worldwide in 2005 by EMI.
 This album included three singles, "I Never Work on a Sunday", "Only You" and "Got It Bad", released between 1990 and 1991 respectively.
 "Only You" was made into a music video in 1991.
-Urban later recorded the instrumental track "Clutterbilly" as a member of the band The Ranch in 1997.
+The album also includes a cover of the Sutherland Brothers and Quiver's 1976 hit "Arms of Mary".
+Urban later re-recorded the instrumental track "Clutterbilly" with his short-lived backing band The Ranch in 1997.
 The album charted at number 98 in Australia.